Patrick-Sawyer/game-of-life-react-app/README.md

 Fork this repo, then run the following commands from the root folder.

 `npm install`

+### Running App

+Type in the following command.

 `npm start`

 ### Tests

-I have tested this project using Jest and Enzyme.
-To run tests, run the following command.
+I have unit tested this project using Jest and Enzyme, and used Cypress to feature test.
+To run unit tests, run the following command.

 `npm test`

-You may need to hit `a` to get the tests to run.
+To run feature tests run the following.

+`npm start`
+`npx cypress open`

+Then click on 'Run all specs'

 ### Approach